 - Current Year's FAR completed using Activity Insight.
 Reporting period is January December.
-It is expected that materials will be submitted via Activity Insight.
-Anyone choosing to submit materials via an alternative approach must provide the same materials that would be submitted via Activity Insight and must format them in the same way they would be presented within Activity Insight for review purposes.
-Individuals going through a 2nd year, 4th year, tenure, promotion, or extended post-tenure review may choose to submit materials in the same format as is required for these other processes, but these materials must be updated to cover the time period specified for the faculty annual review process. - FAR for the previous year.
-These are used by Dean if desired to provide context in which to view the current year's activity. - Research Report for Each Faculty Member (obtain from Sponsored Research Office).
-This should include a list of proposals submitted for external support during the year as well as any proposals that were funded during the year. - SRTEs and student comments for courses taught on-load during the evaluation period. - The Finance office will provide: - Number of IST students paid by each faculty member on a research grant - IST faculty serving as Co-PI on grants and supervising students - Post docs, RAs or wage pay payroll students funded using external funds by each faculty member

-- Personal narrative statement providing context while highlighting interactions and relationships between your activities and/or between your activities and strategic initiatives of the college or university.
-In addition, faculty have the option to include a descriptive (not evaluative) summary of the work they have done with the [Schreyer Institute] consultant as part of their FAR materials if desired. - Non-tenure Line Faculty responsibilities beyond teaching will be clearly documented and provided by Dean so committees know what is expected.
+It is expected that materials will be submitted via Activity Insight using Annual Evaluation of Faculty Performance report..
+Individuals going through a 2nd year, 4th year, tenure, promotion, NTL promotion or extended post-tenure review do not have to complete the faculty annual review. - Research Report for Each Faculty Member (obtain from Sponsored Research Office).
+This should include a list of proposals submitted for external support during the year as well as any proposals that were funded during the year. - SEEQs and student comments for courses taught on-load during the evaluation period. - The Finance office will provide: - Number of IST students paid by each faculty member on a research grant - IST faculty serving as Co-PI on grants and supervising students - Post docs, RAs or wage pay payroll students funded using external funds by each faculty member - Personal narrative statement providing context while highlighting interactions and relationships between your activities and/or between your activities and strategic initiatives of the college or university.
+In addition, faculty have the option to include a descriptive (not evaluative) summary of the work they have done with the [Schreyer Institute] consultant as part of their FAR materials if desired. - Non-tenure Line Faculty responsibilities beyond teaching will be clearly documented and provided by Associate Dean of Faculty Affairs so committees know what is expected.